-Source Note 29: Share-based payments Share-based payment arrangements that existed during the period AASB 1060.164-167 This publication does not illustrate the disclosure requirements of AASB 1060 in relation to share-based payment arrangements.
+Source Note 28: Share-based payments Share-based payment arrangements that existed during the period AASB 1060.164-167 This publication does not illustrate the disclosure requirements of AASB 1060 in relation to share-based payment arrangements.
 Refer to paragraphs 164-167 of AASB 1060 for further information about these requirements.

-Source Note 30: Hedging instruments Risk exposures for which hedge accounting is applied AASB 1060.120-122 This publication does not illustrate the disclosure requirements of AASB 1060 in relation to risk exposures that the entity decides to hedge and for which hedge accounting is applied.
+Source Note 29: Hedging instruments Risk exposures for which hedge accounting is applied AASB 1060.120-122 This publication does not illustrate the disclosure requirements of AASB 1060 in relation to risk exposures that the entity decides to hedge and for which hedge accounting is applied.
 Refer to paragraphs 120-122 of AASB 1060 for further information about these requirements.

-Source AASB 1060.44 Note 31: Leasing activities (The following disclosure is applicable to lessors only) AASB 1060.147(f), 148(c) [Describe the lessor's significant leasing arrangements (for both finance operating leases), including for example, information about variable lear renewal or purchase options and escalation clauses, subleases and respondences arrangements] se payments, AASB 1060.20, 28, 31(e) 2022 2021 (\$) (\$) Finance lease arrangements AASB 1060.147(a) The following is a reconciliation of the gross contractual lease payments to be received by the group in relation to finance leases to the carrying amount of the net investment in finance leases (lease receivables): Gross contractual lease payments to be received: AASB 1060.147(a)(i) Not later than 1 year AASB 1060.147(a)(ii) Later than 1 year and not later than 5 years AASB 1060.147(a)(iii) Later than 5 years Total gross contractual lease payments to be received AASB 1060.147(c) Unguaranteed residual values AASB 1060.147(b) Less: unearned finance income Net investment in finance leases (lease receivables) AASB 1060.147(d) Allowance for credit losses Net carrying amount of lease receivables AASB 1060.147(e) Total income recognised for the financial year in relation to variable least included in the measurement of the net investment in finance leases (lewas [\$x,xxx] (2021: [\$y,yyy]). • • Operating lease arrangements The following outlines the gross contractual lease payments to be received by the group in relation to non-cancellable operating leases: AASB 1060.148 (a) Future lease payments receivable under non-cancellable operating leases: Not later than 1 year Later than 1 year and not later than 5 years Later than 5 years Total gross contractual lease payments to be received AASB 1060.148(b) Total income recognised for the financial year in relation to variable leas not depend on an index or a rate was [\$x,xxx] (2021: [\$y,yyy]). se payments that do Further subclassification of line items AASB 1060.44 An entity shall disclose, either in the statement of financial position or in subclassifications of the line items presented, classified in a manner appentity's operation.
+Source AASB 1060.44 Note 30: Leasing activities 5 (The following disclosure is applicable to lessors only) AASB 1060.147(f), 148(c) [Describe the lessor's significant leasing arrangements (for both finant operating leases), including for example, information about variable leader renewal or purchase options and escalation clauses, subleases and reby lease arrangements] ease payments, ed AASB 1060.20, 28, 31(e) 2023 (\$) 2022 (\$) Finance lease arrangements ' AASB 1060.147(a) The following is a reconciliation of the gross contractual lease payments to be received by the group in relation to finance leases to the carrying amount of the net investment in finance leases (lease receivables): Gross contractual lease payments to be received: AASB 1060.147(a)(i) Not later than 1 year AASB 1060.147(a)(ii) Later than 1 year and not later than 5 years AASB 1060.147(a)(iii) Later than 5 years Total gross contractual lease payments to be received - - AASB 1060.147(c) Unguaranteed residual values AASB 1060.147(b) Less: unearned finance income Net investment in finance leases (lease receivables) - AASB 1060.147(d) Allowance for credit losses Net carrying amount of lease receivables - - AASB 1060.147(e) Total income recognised for the financial year in relation to variable le included in the measurement of the net investment in finance leases (was [\$x,xxx] (2022: [\$y,yyy]).
+Operating lease arrangements The following outlines the gross contractual lease payments to be received by the group in relation to non-cancellable operating leases: AASB 1060.148 (a) Future lease payments receivable under non-cancellable operating leases: Not later than 1 year Later than 1 year and not later than 5 years Later than 5 years - Total gross contractual lease payments to be received - - AASB 1060.148(b) Total income recognised for the financial year in relation to variable le not depend on an index or a rate was [\$x,xxx] (2022: [\$y,yyy]). ase payments th at do Further subclassification of line items [ AASB 1060.44 An entity shall disclose, either in the statement of financial position or subclassifications of the line items presented, classified in a manner a entity's operation. her